ronrihoo/Comet-IRC-API/README.md

    ```:remote_user!4dd17b5c@gateway/web/freenode/ip.##.###.###.### PRIVMSG #irchacks :hi```

-`send(String message)`
+`send(String rawLine)`

-   Reshapes the string into an IRC message line and sends it to the connected channel
+   Takes an IRC-formatted line and sends it to the connected channel

+   Does not record the line in post history

 `setChannel(String channel)`